UnitTestBot/ksmt/docs/getting-started.md

     }
 }
 ```

-The formula in the example above is satisfiable and we can obtain a model.
+The formula in the example above is satisfiable, so we can get a model.
-The model contains concrete values of our symbolic variables `a`, `b` and `c`
-which evaluate our formula to `true`.
+The model contains concrete values of the symbolic variables `a`, `b`, and `c`, which evaluate the formula to `true`.

-Note the use of kotlin `.use { }` construction
+Note: the Kotlin `.use { }` construction allows releasing the solver-consumed resources.
-which is useful for releasing all native resources acquired by the solver.

-### Solver incremental API
+### Incremental solving: API

-KSMT solver API provides two approaches to incremental formula solving: push/pop
+KSMT solver API provides two approaches to incremental formula solving: using _push/pop_ operations and using
-and assumptions.
+_assumptions_.

-#### Incremental solving with push/pop
+#### Incremental solving with push/pop operations

-The push and pop operations in the solver allow us to work with assertions in the same way as with a stack.
+_Push_ and _pop_ operations in the solver allow us to work with assertions as if we deal with a stack.
-The push operation saves the currently asserted expressions onto the stack,
-while the pop operation removes previously pushed assertions.
+The _push_ operation puts the asserted expressions onto the stack, while the _pop_ operation removes the pushed
+assertions.

 ```kotlin
 with(ctx) {